LUMC/pytest-workflow/docs/writing_tests.rst

 The above YAML file contains all the possible options for a workflow test.

+Please see the `Python documentation on regular expressions
+<https://docs.python.org/3.6/library/re.html>` to see how Python handles escape
+sequences.

 .. note::
     Workflow names must be unique.
 Pytest workflow will crash when multiple workflows have the same name, even if they are in different files.